Dre Campbell Farm

 7. Plants Look Visibly Burnt

-If your plants look burned or a bit dehydrated, they may be getting too much sun.
+If your plants appear burned or slightly dehydrated, they may be receiving too much sunlight.

 Try moving the plants if they’re in a container.
 If not, try using shade cloth throughout the garden.